reckenrode/verify-archive/README.md

 provides a flake.
 You can run it by typing `nix run github:reckenrode/VerifyArchive`.
 See my [nixos-configs][3] for an example of adding it to a [home-manager][4] environment.

+## Which branch to use

+I make heavy use of topic branches when doing local development, but I push my changes to main.
+While I try to make sure that all of my tests pass, if you don’t want to get possibly pre-release code, you should track the release branch.
+The release branch tracks main, but it is updated only when a release is tagged.
+This mainly applies if you are using the flake since that builds from the git repository instead of one of the tagged releases.

 # Running verify-archive

 `verify-archive` takes two parameters: the archive to check and (optionally) the root directory